-In the 1990s, after a Boston Globe investigation uncovered the horrific truth about the Catholic Church’s long and rampant history of sexual abuse, more and more survivors have come forward to share their own stories of sex abuse.
-Clergy sex abuse lawsuits will never change the past, but they do have the power to change the future, to hold guilty parties accountable, and, if successful, to award compensation to those who have suffered.
+After a Boston Globe investigation uncovered the horrific truth about the Catholic Church’s long and rampant history of priest sex abuse in the 1990s, more and more survivors have come forward to share their own stories of sex abuse.
+Clergy sex abuse lawsuits will never change the past, but they do have the power to change the future.
+They can hold guilty parties accountable, and, if successful, award compensation to those who have suffered.

 Free Case Review